The Economic Pandemic Is Next

 We went into lockdown to slow the spread, flatten the curve, learn to respect the virus and identify new safe behaviors.
 Respect for the disease should be at its highest level.
 This virus is an efficient and ruthless killer.
 We are ready to face it head on, with masks tightly strapped.

 We have a grasp on the health implications and can see a horizon where we won’t break our healthcare system.
 This was, and should continue to be the focus of our attention.
-Coming out of this, our healthcare system will likely be stronger and more agile from the effort of our healthcare heros.
+Coming out of this, our healthcare system will likely be stronger and more agile from the effort of our healthcare heroes.
 Now, we must turn our attention to the economics of this and if the first word you associate with economics is money or pocketbooks, please read this: Economics is about making choices.

 Let’s turn back to Kevin for his blunt view, “The question is not how deep and how long is the recession, but whether the government can hold on, and whether we enter a zombie state where economic decisions don’t have consequences.”
 Pause and consider the implications of this quote.
 Our governments have put the implications of the sixth or seventh leading killer (Covid-19) above all the other diseases.
 For that matter, how much have we impacted heart disease and the other leading killers by the food we ate stuck inside, scared to leave for a walk or bike ride?
 Do that math and get back to me.